Bayesian Analysis of Social Influence: Inference

 \subsection{Goodness of fit}

-For ERGM it has become standard practice to evaluate model fit by considering the predictive distributions for a range of different features of the network (Hunter et al., 2008; Robins and Lusher, 2013).
+For ERGMs it has become standard practice to evaluate model fit by considering the predictive distributions for a range of different features of the network (Hunter et al., 2008; Robins and Lusher, 2013).
 This is partly because the high-dimensional network space admits a number of projections.
 The outcomes in an influence model have a range-space $\mathcal{Y}$ that is considerably more straightforward to summarise.
 Given the suite of different statistics that the different dependence assumptions of Daraganova (2009) imply, it is still however necessary to consider a number of functions of $\mathcal{Y}\times \mathcal{X}$ as these may inform us of dependencies in data that we have not captured.
-Similar to the Bayesian goodness-of-fit (GOF) for ERGM (Koskinen et al., 2010; Koskinen et al., 2013), the GOF distribution is the posterior predictive distribution, marginalised over the parameters (and not based on a plug-in point estimate, as in MPNet for ALAAM, Wang et al., 2014).
-The predictive distribution $\{ y^{(t)}\}$ is obtained from drawing $y^{t}$ from the ALAAM defined by the posterior draw $\theta_t$.
-In the MCMC that generate the posterior draws, whenever $\theta$ is updated we set $\theta=\theta^{\ast}$, as the auxiliary variable $y^{\ast}$ is drawn from the distribution $p_{\theta^{\ast}}(\cdot|x)=p_{\theta}(\cdot|x)$, the draw of $y^{\ast}$ is also a draw from the posterior predictive distribution.
+Similar to the Bayesian goodness-of-fit (GOF) for ERGMs (Koskinen et al., 2010; Koskinen et al., 2013), the GOF distribution is the posterior predictive distribution, marginalised over the parameters.
+The predictive distribution $\{ y^{(t)}\}$ is obtained from drawing $y^{(t)}$ from the ALAAM defined by the posterior draw $\theta_t$.
+In the MCMC that generates the posterior draws, whenever $\theta$ is updated we set $\theta=\theta^{\ast}$.
+As the auxiliary variable $y^{\ast}$ is drawn from the distribution $p_{\theta^{\ast}}(\cdot|x)=p_{\theta}(\cdot|x)$, the draw of $y^{\ast}$ is also a draw from the posterior predictive distribution.
 Thus, if we let $y^{(t)}=y^{\ast}$ for every $t$ such that $\theta_t \neq \theta_{t-1}$, and $y^{(t)}=y^{(t-1)}$, otherwise, we have a draw $\{ y^{(t)} \}$ from the posterior predictive distribution at the termination of the estimation algorithm.
-Note that the Bayesian GOF is based on draws of replicate data from the predictive distribution $\pi(\cdot | y )$ and as such account for uncertainty in parameters.
+Note that the Bayesian GOF is based on draws of replicate data from the predictive distribution $\pi(\cdot | y )$ and as such accounts for uncertainty in parameters.
 Assuming that we have models $M_1,\ldots,M_K$ with posterior distributions $\pi(M_k|y)$, we can average the predictive distributions over models.